hanna-agbanrin/Defund-The-Police/index.md

 This network of hashtags associated with #DefundThePolice reflects the diversity of communities that interact within the #DefundThePolice ecosystem.
 These communities all contribute to the conversation, which enables the hashtag to broaden the conversation to more local issues such as protests in Portland (#PortlandProtest), but also tackle more social issues such transphobia (#BlackTransLivesMatter), systemic violence perpetrated by immigration services (#AbolishICE).
 In turn this high degree of connectivity between users enables them to be exposed to this broader conversation.
 This truly exemplifies the notion of informal learning brought in the literature review.
 Finally, the contribution of users with a lot of followers, such as celebrities, news media enables to bring into the conversation a broader audience.

 We have generated networks with other queries, in order to better highlight the specificities of the #DefundThePolice network.
-In contract, #ReformThePolice displays a more scattered network with little connection between users which is seemingly shaped around these bigger accounts.
+In contract, #ReformThePolice displays a more scattered network with little connection between users, fewer communities and fewer inter-community interactions, the network seems to be shaped around these bigger accounts.

 ![screenshot (52)](https://user-images.githubusercontent.com/102752920/161982679-6ade361c-1245-441c-af1a-eed2859e05d5.png)
 ![screenshot (54)](https://user-images.githubusercontent.com/102752920/161982730-ff5f550f-2e9e-49e9-84ec-b493048869e8.png)